-Medicare is essentially public health insurance for individuals that are 65 or older, or younger than 65 but have a certain qualifying disability.
+Medicare is essentially public health insurance for individuals that are 65 or older, or younger than 65 but have a qualifying disability.
 Medicare becomes the primary health insurance coverage for these people.
 That being said, Medicare does NOT pay for long-term care.
 Many often confuse Medicare and Medicaid for this reason.
 Confusion typically arises because Medicare also pays for rehabilitation after an individual is hospitalized.
 This includes placement in a skilled nursing facility.
-However, Medicare places a 100-day cap on the period of time one can receive payment for rehabilitation.
+However, Medicare places a 100-day limitation on the period of time one can receive payment for rehabilitation.
 Most people are unaware that Medicare seldom approves 100 days of rehabilitation.
-It is generally approved for a much shorter period.
-This cap can be reduced depending on how successful your rehabilitation is going.
+Approvals are for a much shorter period of time.
+The time limitation can be reduced depending on how successful your rehabilitation is going.
 For example, if you fail to make progress to a specified level of health for your condition, Medicare may cut funding, deeming your condition custodial and thus, not covered.
-With Medicare, there is also a deductible of around $170.50 a day after the first 20 days.
-Since Alzheimer’s and many other cognitive illnesses have no known cure, it is impossible to rehabilitate.
+With Medicare, there is also a deductible of around $190.00 a day after the first 20 days.
+Since Alzheimer’s, Parkinson’s, and many other cognitive illnesses have no known cure, it is impossible to rehabilitate.
 Therefore, Medicare will NOT pay for the long-term care of an individual with Alzheimer’s and other degenerative conditions and diseases.

 Here is a brief breakdown of the two government-funded programs:

 |Eligibility based on being age 65 or older or having a qualifying disability if younger than age 65

 |Eligibility based on strict income and resource limits